TDNResearch/TDN/README.md

 [GitHub](https://github.com/TDNResearch/TDN)

 ![Generated Example](assets/samples/teaser.png)
-[Terrain Diffusion Network](##Terrain Diffusion Network) is a sketch to terrain multi-denoiser diffusion model.
+[Terrain Diffusion Network](## Terrain Diffusion Network) is a sketch to terrain multi-denoiser diffusion model, which actively incorporates user guidance for enhanced controllability, taking into account terrain features like rivers, ridges, basins, and peaks.
+Instead of adhering to a conventional monolithic denoising process, which often compromises the fidelity of terrain details or the alignment with user control, a multi-level denoising scheme is proposed to generate more realistic terrains by taking into account finegrained details, particularly those related to climatic patterns influenced by erosion and tectonic activities.

 ## Set Up